flux-iac/tofu-controller/docs/use-tofu-controller/troubleshooting-with-break-the-glass-mode.md

 ## What is break the glass?

-"Break the glass" refers to a troubleshooting mode specifically designed to provide a manual solution when TF-Controller is not performing as expected.
+"Break the glass" refers to a troubleshooting mode specifically designed to provide a manual solution when tofu-controller is not performing as expected.
 This feature is available in the Terraform controller *v0.15.0* and above.

 ~> **WARNING:** Please note that you cannot use this feature to fix the Terraform resources with `v1alpha1` version of the Terraform CRD.
 It works only with `v1alpha2` version of the Terraform CRD.